SaveNowClub/pub_docs/docs/TERMS.md

 The following terms are related to [Paid Notes](/docs/2375/about-savenowclub#paid-notestm-monetize-your-knowledge)

+## Pricing Structure of Paid Notes

+SaveNowClub offers transparent pricing structure for both sellers and buyers of Paid Notes.
+The price of each Paid Note is made of

+* Platform Service Fee: this part covers credit card processing fee which runs approximately 3-6% of total amount.
+10% of `Price Paid to Author` in the promotional period up to 4/1/2026, and 20% after promotional period ends.
+* Price Paid to Author: this is the amount author of any SaveNowClub Note set in the edit form for the note.
+Author will receive this amount via Zelle or PayPal after buyer make a successful payment to purchase the note.

 ## What Are Included in Your Purchase of Paid Notes

 Upon successful purchase of a particular [Paid Notes](/docs/2375/about-savenowclub#paid-notestm-monetize-your-knowledge) on our site, you immediately gain access to the following which was not accessible before the purchase: